BlakesMakes/Voron-Things/voron 2.4/firmware configurations/README.md

 These have not yet been polished :)

 ## These will not necessarily work on your printer.
-I reccomend you only use them as references.
+I recommend you only use them as references.